leonklinke/opensource_nodejs-full-stack-boilerplate/README.md

 # Node-React-full-stack-Boilerplate
-Boilerplate for a full stack project using nodejs (adonisJS), ReactJs as frontEnd, Mysql Database and Docker development based.
+Boilerplate for a full-stack, Docker based project using nodeJS (adonisJS) as back-end, ReactJS as front-end and Mysql as the Database.

 ![](https://d2.alternativeto.net/dist/icons/adonis-js_151971.png?width=128&height=128&mode=crop&upscale=false)
 ![](https://bognarjunior.files.wordpress.com/2018/03/if_react-js_logo_1174949.png?w=128)